jamessahunter/horiseon-refactor/README.md

     </div>
 ```

-Converting the above non-semantic div with the class of 'header' to an appropriate [<header> semantic element](https://www.w3schools.com/html/html5_semantic_elements.asp).
+Converting the above non-semantic div with the class of 'header' to use the semantic element of header as well as adding in the nav element to replace the second div element

 ```html
     <header>